PossibleSnow/PossibleSnow/README.md

 - 👋 Hi, I’m @PossibleSnow
-- 👀 I’m interested in websites, minecraft, vrchat, and men lol
+- 👀 I’m interested in websites, Minecraft, vrchat, and
 - 🌱 I’m currently learning code and that sort
 - 📫 How to reach me, Possiblevansnow@gmail.com